 - Patients are required to bring a mask and wear it in non-clinical areas.
 Patients are screened for COVID-19 risk factors and pre-existing conditions when scheduling an appointment, and upon arrival.
 Patient temperatures are taken and recorded at check-in.
 If risk factors are present, the appointment will be deferred.

 - Upon entry and exit to the office, everyone must use an alcohol-based hand sanitizer.

 - Plexiglass barriers have been installed at the reception desks, and chairs in the waiting room are 2 metres apart.
-Patients are encouraged to bring a mask and wear it in non-clinical areas.

 - To facilitate patient physical distancing, schedules are being staggered and patients are being asked to come to the office no sooner than 5 minutes before their appointment time.
 After treatment is completed, patients are guided to the checkout desk individually to avoid crowding.